Cherreads

 --------

-It was another routine morning for the kids in the orphanage, waking up feeling like they slept in concrete itself, the morning was especially cold with the winter season.
-Kids dragging their aching bodies to get some breakfast to start their day.
+It was another routine morning for the kids in the orphanage.
+They woke up feeling like they slept in concrete.
+The morning was freezing with the winter season, and the kids dragged their aching bodies to get breakfast to start their day.

-A young Alex was just like any other child in the orphanage, drained by the circumstances they find themselves in but optimistic about what lays ahead.
+A young Alex was just like any other child in the orphanage, drained by the circumstances they find themselves in but optimistic about what lies ahead.

 "Alex"

 A shout of his name got him out of his stupor.
-He turned towards the door of his room to see her, wearing her usual black and white Nun uniform, Mother Terrisa with her usual stern face, she stood in the doorway with her hand on her hips.
+He turned towards the door of his room to see her wearing her usual black and white Nun uniform.
+Mother Terrisa, with her usually stern face, stood in the doorway with her hand on her hips.

-Her grey hair flowing down elegantly to the side, framing her slightly wrinkled face that didn't take away from her beauty.
-Anyone looking at her might think that she was still in their forties.
-Only the wisdom in her eyes that only comes with maturing with age betrayed her.
+Her grey hair flowed elegantly to the side, framing her slightly wrinkled face, which didn't take away from her beauty.
+Anyone looking at her might think that she was still in her forties.
+Only the wisdom in her eyes, which comes with maturing with age, betrayed her.

 She instructed with her usual stern voice, but you could hear hints of concern behind her tone.
-She looked at Alex in front of her and couldn't help but slowly shake her head.
+She looked at Alex before her and couldn't help but shake her head slowly.

 *SIGH*